 At this time, the Workplace Infrastructure will not support the Oculus ID feature and other software components below:

 The Platform SDK will not work with the Oculus for Business applications due to a reliance on Oculus App IDs.
+This includes the Entitlement Check, a requirement for Oculus Store submissions but prohibited for OFB applications.

-Currently, on Oculus for Business applications, user customized avatars from the Avatar SDK will not be supported.
+Currently, on Oculus for Business applications, user customized avatars from the Avatar SDK - Unity will not be supported.
 Enterprise developers can use the Avatar SDK if they are integrating our default avatars or any other pre-configured avatars.
 For more information, refer to our guide on how to use Avatars supported by Oculus for Business.

 Enterprise headsets will have the ability to offer controller-less operation using the gaze-pointer, where the user’s head orientation controls a pointer.
 An overview of how to implement the gaze-pointer feature is found in our Unity’s UI System in VR blog post.